 General BMS System architecture with Levels

 - Management Level: This is the front end for operator and engineer used to visualise the graphics for controlling and monitoring the systems which have computer workstation, server, web browser, printers.

-- Automation Level: BMS Router and other main controllers connected in building network integrate third-party system and connect BMS devices
+- Automation Level: BMS Router and other main controllers connected in building network integrate the third-party system and connect BMS devices.

 - Field devices Level: this is Level where BMS controllers connect to field systems sensors, actuators, and other panel circuits to monitor and control.